-Next, you need to look at what you want those customers to think, feel or do.
+Next, you should look at what you want those customers to think, feel or do.
 Is there a clear link from the photos to the call to action?

 This tells customers what you want them to do next.

-The call to action’s usually expressed in words.
+The call to action is usually expressed in words.
 But it should work with the photography.

-You could show the call to action being acted out in the photos, for example.
+For example, you could show the call to action being acted out in the photos.
 Someone picking up the phone.
 Writing an email.
 Using their credit card.

 Or you could use the photography to draw the audience’s eye towards the call to action.
 Someone pointing at the key message.
 Or using contrast and colour to make the message stand out.

 Where will it be seen?

 Next, where will it be seen?
 Think about the context of how the customer will experience it.
 They have to experience it somewhere.
 The location matters.